 Finally, consider installing a desktop firewall.
 These prevent people accessing your PC over the internet without your permission, and installing trojans on your computer.
 There's a listing and review of what they are, how they work and which one's are good, bad or plain useless at http://grc.com/su-firewalls.htm.

-ZoneAlarm, from http://www.zonelabs.com, is free for personal use and is very easy to set up.
+ZoneAlarm, from https://www.zonealarm.com, is for personal use and is very easy to set up.

 Your system should now be free of both trojans and viruses, and should also hopefully stay that way.